Is deeper always better? Replacing linear mappings with deep learning networks in the Discriminative Lexicon Model: Introduction

 While these efforts have often been quite successful, using deep learning comes at the cost of ease of interpretation \citep[but see e.g.][]{cammarata2020thread:, elhage2021mathematical, bricken2023monosemanticity, linzen2021syntactic}.
 Deep learning models are universal function approximators, implying that if powerful enough, they can approximate any continous function with arbitrary accuracy \citep{hornik1989multilayer}.
 For cognitive modelling, however, pure accuracy is not the end-goal: the question is whether increased precision afforded by deep learning models actually helps with predicting (cognitive) behaviour.

 In the present paper, we address this question for the Discriminative Lexicon Model \citep[DLM,][]{Baayen2018a, baayen2019discriminative}, a model of (single) word comprehension and production.
-The model has been used to model the morphology of a wide range of languages \citep[e.g.][]{chuang2020estonian, nieder2021comprehension, Heitmeier:Chuang:Axen:Baayen:2022, chuang2021vector, vijver2022word} but has also been successful at predicting behavioral data such as reaction times and acoustic durations \citep[e.g.][]{schmitz2021durational, stein2021morpho, heitmeier2023trial, cassani2019nonwords, chuang2020processing, baayen2020modeling, Saito:2023}.
+The model has been used to model the morphology of a wide range of languages \citep[e.g.][]{chuang2020estonian, nieder2021comprehension, Heitmeier:Chuang:Axen:Baayen:2022, chuang2021vector, vijver2022word} but has also been successful at predicting behavioral data such as reaction times and acoustic durations \citep[e.g.][]{gahl2024time, stein2021morpho, heitmeier2023trial, cassani2019nonwords, chuang2020processing, baayen2020modeling, Saito:2023}.
 Word forms are represented by high-dimensional binary vectors and semantics by high-dimensional real-valued vectors.
 In the DLM's original formulation, comprehension is modelled with a linear mapping from word forms to word meanings and vice versa for production.
 Linear mappings are highly interpretable and surprisingly powerful, but also inherently limited by their linearity.
-In the present study we use the properties of linear and deep learning to investigated whether computational modeling can help us to better understand the learning problem that needs to be solved by speakers.
-Here, we are specifically interested in whether, and under what circumstances, deep learning generates insights above and beyond what more easily interpretable, linear models can tell us.
+In the present study we use the properties of linear and deep learning to investigate whether computational modeling can help us to better understand the learning problem that needs to be solved by speakers.
+Since we investigate single-word learning rather than word sequences and we believe that in the context of cognitive modelling the analysability of models is very important, we focus on using simple dense neural networks rather than more complex deep learning architectures such as Recurrent Neural Networks (RNNs) or transformers.
+We are specifically interested in whether, and under what circumstances, deep learning generates insights above and beyond what more easily interpretable, linear models can tell us.

 This paper is structured as follows: Section~\ref{sec:methods} briefly describes the DLM, the dense neural networks (termed Deep Discriminative Learning, DDL) we used to replace the linear mappings and how they were trained.
 Section~\ref{sec:internal} shows that DDL generally affords higher mapping accuracy, particularly on the training data, and explores for which words DDL outperforms LDL.
 Section~\ref{sec:external} investigates DDL's ability to predict lexical decision reaction times, both averaged across individuals and on a trial-by-trial basis.
 Finally, Section~\ref{sec:discussion} discusses the results and concludes the paper.